BoBch27/firevault_go/README.md

 		- data: A `pointer` of a `struct` with populated fields which will be used to update the documents after validation.
 		- options *(optional)*: An instance of `Options` with the following chainable methods having an effect.
 			- SkipValidation: When used, it means all validation tags will be ingored (the `name` and `omitempty` rules will be acknowledged).
-			- MergeFields: When invoked with a variable number of `string` params, the fields which match the provided field paths will be overwritten.
-Other fields on the document will be untouched.
-If not used, or called with no params, all the fields given in the data argument will be overwritten.
-If a field is specified, but is not present in the data passed, the field will be deleted from the document (using `firestore.Delete`).
 			- AllowEmptyFields: When invoked with a variable number of `string` params, the fields that match the provided field paths will ignore the `omitempty` and `omitempty_update` rules.
 This can be useful when a field must be set to its zero value only on certain method calls.
 If not used, or called with no params, all fields will honour the two rules.
 			- ModifyOriginal: When used, if there are transformations which alter field values, the original, passed in struct data will also be updated in place.
 Note: when used, this will make the entire method call thread-unsafe, so should be used with caution.
+			- UpdateFields: When invoked with a variable number of `string` params, the fields which match the provided field paths will be overwritten.
+Other fields on the document will be untouched.
+If not used, or called with no params, all the fields given in the data argument will be overwritten.
+It is an error if a provided field path does not refer to a value in the data passed, unless it's also specified in `DeleteFields`.
+			- DeleteFields: When invoked with a variable number of `string` params, the fields which match the provided field paths will be deleted, regardless of whether they are present in the data passed.
+Other fields on the document will be untouched.
+If this option has been used in conjunction with `UpdateFields`, any field paths passed in must also be present in `UpdateFields`, otherwise they'll be ignored.
+The option circumvents the limitation that the `Delete` constant can only be used on fields of type `interface{}` (as it's a sentinel value).
 	- *Returns*:
 		- error: An `error` in case something goes wrong during validation or interaction with Firestore.
 	- ***Important***: